 Going for a pot that’s too large for your plant may cause root problems because the soil will remain wet for a couple of days, sometimes even for a couple of weeks.

 You have to be extra careful with the root system to avoid damage.
-When transferring the plant, carefully firm the soil around the root ball without compacting it, and then leave an ample amount of space at the top of the new container.
+When transferring your indoor plant, carefully firm the soil around the root ball without compacting it, and then leave an ample amount of space at the top of the new container.

-Now that you know the things you have to consider before getting an indoor plant and the ways to take care of them, now’s the time to reveal our picks for the best houseplants in Singapore.
+Now that you know the things you have to consider before getting an indoor plant and the ways to take care of them, now’s the time to reveal our picks for the best indoor plants in Singapore.

 1. Snake Plant